 In circumstances where the Company is recruiting a candidate who would have to move to accept our job offer, the Company may agree to reimburse certain of such employee's relocation expenses.
-For example, the Company agreed to reimburse Ms. Londy for certain temporary housing expenses, expenses incurred in connection with home-buying trips, home sale and home purchase expenses, moving expenses and travel expenses.
-The Company also agreed to reimburse Mr. Levine for temporary housing expenses for a period of up to 90 days.

 We do not provide perquisites or other personal benefits to our executives, including the NEOs.